s3781183/fwp-assignment1/README.md

-any extra library used and why? any special instructions for the marker references any additional information that you may deem relevant
+any extra library used and why? firebase, moment any special instructions for the marker references any additional information that you may deem relevant